 Ranna has been working in the community and youth services sector for 15 years, in a multitude of roles providing youth, family, disability and early childhood services.
 Ranna spent a considerable time of her professional life working with disadvantaged young people primarily designing and delivering educational programs before moving into managing teams within the non profit sector.
 She started working for Youth Off The streets in February 2014 as the Development Manager in Outreach services and is currently acting in the role of Director of Outreach Services where she oversees the operations a number of outreach programs.

-Chad Ritchie, Director Aboriginal Services
+Chris standing, acting Director Aboriginal Services

 Diploma Teaching; Bachelor Education (Special); Masters Education (Special)